muryoutaisuu/djmury/README.md

 ## Inspiration
 The first bot I used was at the same time the bot, I used to get some information about API and functions.
 Here it is: *https://github.com/ConnerGDavis/Plugbot*

+## By the way
+I am **not** native!
+So please don't flame me because of my bad english.
+Nevertheless, if you want to help me, just write an E-Mail :-).

+Your loveliest, Muryoutaisuu ♥